 So, if training is your primary goal, and you plan on racing, this one is not for you.

-Those who are focus on long rides, often in new places.
+Yes, if you are a cyclist who focuses on long rides, often in new places.
 This is because it is optimized for navigation.
 It is not optimized for training.
 That said, it will nonetheless collect tons of data for you to analyze your progress online!

 Video Review of the Garmin Edge Explore